 - Oxygen Saturation (SpO2): 94-100%

-The human body strives to regulate the amount of carbon dioxide and bicarbonate in the blood in order to keep the pH within the normal range.
+Note: The body actively works to regulate levels of carbon dioxide and bicarbonate in the bloodstream to maintain the pH within these optimal ranges.

-Respiratory acidosis or alkalosis occurs when the lungs are removing too much or too little carbon dioxide due to a condition of the lungs.
+- Respiratory: Occurs when the lungs expel too much or too little carbon dioxide, typically due to underlying lung conditions.

 Respiratory Acidosis